-When Rescan is initiated by the WebGUI; the driver will immediately check and see whether the status of any disk has changed.
-If there are any changes, the status of the disks and RAID array will be updated to reflect this.
+When the WebGUI initiates Rescan, the driver will immediately check and see whether the status of any disk has changed.
+If there are any changes, the disks and RAID array status will be updated to reflect this.

-- Disk Status if any disks were added or removed, or if a disk is no longer responding, the status will change. - RAID status the RAID array's status may change depending on the status of the disks.
+- Disk Status if any disks were added or removed or a disk is no longer responding, the status will change. - RAID status the RAID array's status may change depending on the status of the disks.